Why is AutoControl not supported in my operating system?

 However, this extra power comes at a cost, additional effort is needed to support each operating system.

 Due to this, AutoControl is initially supported on the Windows family of operating systems which are sufficiently

-compatible among them so as to support all versions as of Windows XP in one effort from the old Windows XP till the newest Windows available.
+compatible among them so as to support all OS versions in one effort from the old Windows XP till the newest Windows available.